mlnoga/nightlight/README.md

 ## Limitations

 * Does not support RAW input from regular digital cameras, only FITS
-* Does not support color cameras which need debayering of images into separate color channels
 * Does not support mosaicing or auto-cropping, output is currently identical to the extent of the reference frame
 * Does not support full plate solving
 * Does not support planetary disc alignment without stars in the picture, for planetary imaging